Aran00/CS224n2019A5/readme.md

 And in the final step, it should be reshaped to the original size.

 #### char_decoder.py
+1. The basic structure of this module: char_embedding + LSTM + Linear + softmax.
+So why don't we add a non-linear layer like Relu or tanh before softmax?

+2. The decode function is a greedy process.
+Could it be changed to a beam search like one?
+And would it improve the performance?

 #### nmt_model.py
-1. The first significant diff: The tensor before the embedding layer is char vector now
+1. The first significant diff: The tensor before the embedding layer is char vector now.
+So we also need to reshape the input before entering the char encoder.

 2. The role of the char decoder:

    a.
+In training process, add the original loss with the decoder's oov(seems not oov at all!) loss, and minimize the total loss.
+(Note that the original code returns the negative loss so the final result becomes _scores - ovvs_losses_)

+   b.
+In decode beam search process, the differences are:

+    - The input are char embedded vectors;

+    - In the generation, when a <UNK> appears, use the char decoder to generate a word by generating each character.

+   c.
+So how about the case that the decoded word(by chars) is not a valid word?